ranushka-lakmal/Sliit-MTIT-Assignment-02/README.md

 	Then fill relevant fields and click Create to create the WSDL Based Proxy.

+	WSDL Service and WSDL Port Can be finding on our WSDL url

 	Then we can see the created service in the list.

 	After that, click and open the service.

 Then input the values for request field and send for response. (getAllStudents)

 Then input the values for request field and send for response. (insertStudents)

-Then input the values for request field and send for response. (searchByID)
+Input the values for request field and send for response. (searchByID)

-SOAP UI activity

-	Copy the WSDL File URL of service .

-	Then open SOAP UI and create a project by using above URL.

-	After that send a request and get response.
+ Input the values for request field and send for response. (deleteByID)